Estate Planning

 Your MiQ adviser can work with you to develop a tax-tax efficient estate plan, with advice spanning structures like testamentary trusts and more complex considerations like the impact of foreign beneficiaries.

-Book a 30-minute consultation to find out more about how our estate planning experts can help.
+Book an initial consultation to find out more about how our estate planning experts can help.

 Life doesn’t stop at 65.